-35155 Seminar in Selected Greek New Testament
+35155 Seminar in Selected Greek New Testament Texts 4 hrs

 A seminar translating textual selections from the Greek New Testament.
 The translational particularities of prose, poetry, and other genres will be examined, as well as pertinent grammatical, syntactical and exegetical features.
 Special attention will be given to lexicography, text-criticism, and textual features.